WDFM-AD/WDFM-AD.github.io/_pages/wdfm-ad.md

 <!-- **[📢 Call for Papers -- Open for Submissions!](/call_for_papers)** -->

 <!-- **[🔗 Reviewer Signup Form](https://forms.gle/XK3xALMwWkEq6aT18)** -->

-We are actively **seeking sponsorship** to support the workshop.
-If your organization is interested in sponsoring, please contact us at 📧 <a href="mailto:cvpr25.wdfm.ad@gmail.com" target="_blank">cvpr25.wdfm.ad@gmail.com</a>.

 The workshop will cover a wide range of topics, including but not limited to:
 - Foundation Models for Autonomous Driving